 Paying Yourself First

 You always want to have enough money in your budget to cover your most important expenses (rent/mortgage, health insurance, utilities), but consider getting into the habit of putting a percentage of your earnings into your savings.
 If you do this first, you may not come up short when it comes time to dip into an emergency fund.

 Get into the habit of paying attention to your better budgeting every single day.
 Do everything in your power not to trail off.
 It’s so easy to skip one month of your budget due to being especially busy or simply just life happening in general.

 Skipping one month can lead to skipping a number of months, and then your better budgeting can become just a hazy memory in your rear-view mirror.
 Reaching your financial goals can be much easier when you have a plan and stick to it.

 Getting Budgeting Help

 Better budgeting is certainly not rocket science — spend less than you make — but many of us could use some help when it comes to money.
 Sometimes, the ultimate help is being able to step back and take a comprehensive view of where you stand.

-And you’ll get unlimited reimbursement on ATM fees, a high-interest rate, and all the benefits of a SoFi membership (fee structure and interest rate are subject to change at any time).
+And you’ll get unlimited reimbursement on ATM fees, and all the benefits of a SoFi membership (fee structure is subject to change at any time).
 This includes invitations to free exclusive member events and one-on-one career coaching.